 Ethics Training and Reporting

-Training Requirement: All instructional personnel and administrators are required as a condition of employment to complete training on the standards of ethical conduct (Ethics in Education Policy).
+Training Requirement: All instructional personnel, educational support employees, and administrators are required as a condition of employment to complete training on the standards of ethical conduct (Ethics in Education Policy).

 Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted throughout Faith Christian Academy and on our Web site at www.fcawarriors.com
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the main hallway, front office, cafeteria, and on our website at www.fcawarriors.com.

 Reporting Child Abuse, Abandonment or Neglect: All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/.

 Signs of Physical Abuse: The child may have unexplained bruises, welts, cuts, or other injuries; broken bones; or burns.
 A child experiencing physical abuse may seem withdrawn or depressed, seem afraid to go home or may run away, shy away from physical contact, be aggressive, or wear inappropriate clothing to hide injuries.